-- BIM Datasets: The workflow is distributed with a sample UrbanSim data to run a sample number of buildings, e.g. sample buildings.csv and parcels.csv files for UrbanSimDatabase with 100 buildings.
-Data for SF Bay Area is available only for the GenericBimDatabase application and can be obtained from the SimCenter Box account. - Ground motion: files for the LLNL Hayward 7.0 scenario are available through the SimCenter Box account.
+BIM Datasets: The workflow is distributed with a sample UrbanSim data to run a sample number of buildings, e.g. sample buildings.csv and parcels.csv files for UrbanSimDatabase with 100 buildings.
+Sample file for GenericBimDatabase is available as well.